 The symptoms of Endometriosis

-Depending on the location and severity of the endometriosis lesions, symptoms can vary quite a bit.
+Depending on the location and severity of the endometriosis tissue, symptoms can vary quite a bit.
 Since the endometriosis tissue is estrogen-responsive just like the endometrial lining of the uterus, symptoms often correlate with the menstrual cycles.
-Women most often experience:

 - Pelvic pain, usually with menstruation, but some women may experience pain throughout the entire month